BrittanyLouviere/Markdown-to-HTML/README.md

 </html>
 ```

+### Template Selection

+The script uses a prioritized list to select the template for each markdown file:

+1. Template specified in the YAML frontmatter using the `template` key
+2. Template with the same name as the markdown file in the same folder (e.g., `document.jinja` for `document.md`)
+3. Template with the same name as the parent folder (recursively checking up the directory tree)
+4. Template with the same name as the root input folder
+5. Default built-in template

+Templates should have a `.jinja` extension and be placed in the input directory structure.
+Note that `.jinja` files are not copied to the output directory.

 ## YAML Frontmatter

 The script supports YAML frontmatter in markdown files.
 YAML frontmatter is a block of YAML at the beginning of a markdown file, delimited by triple dashes (`---`).
 For example: